 1. Have a SHORT to do list each day

 Make a list of 3 things to accomplish for the day.
-Then celebrated every night when you complete your list.
+Then celebrate every night when you complete your list.

 Of course, we have more than 3 things to do but put your most important ones at the top and understand that if you do not complete anything else, today was successful!